asrhou/NATMI/README.md

 User-specified gene/protein abundance matrix files are supported in the following formats: csv, tsv, txt, xls or xlsx.
 Additionally, [Tabula Muris](https://tabula-muris.ds.czbiohub.org/), [Tabula Muris Senis](https://tabula-muris-senis.ds.czbiohub.org/) and [FANTOM5 cell atlas](http://fantom.gsc.riken.jp/5/suppl/Ramilowski_et_al_2015/) can also be explored.

-### Ligand-Receptor Interactions (ConnectomeDB2020 or user-supplied)
+### Ligand-Receptor Interactions (connectomeDB2020 or user-supplied)

-In 2015, we set up a workflow to manually curated human ligand-receptor pairs ([Ramilowski, J. A., et al. A draft network of ligand–receptor-mediated multicellular signalling in human.
+In 2015, we publised a first draft of human cell interactions and a database of human ligand-receptor pairs ([Ramilowski, J. A., et al. A draft network of ligand–receptor-mediated multicellular signalling in human.
 Nature communications.
 2015 Jul 22;6(1):1-2.](https://www.nature.com/articles/ncomms8866)).
-The first version named **ConnectomeDB2015** has 2,422 human ligand-receptor pairs from 708 ligands and 691 receptors.
-This database has two parts, a set of 1,894 ligand-receptor pairs are supported by primary literature, and a further 528 pairs that are putative but with high throughput protein-protein interaction evidence.
-Then in 2020, the updated version **ConnectomeDB2020** is publised.
-By default, ExtractEdges.py of NATMI extracts edges from input expression data based on ConnectomeDB2020.
+This database compiled 708 ligands and 691 receptors into 2,422 human ligand-receptor interacting pairs (1,894 ligand-receptor pairs are supported by primary literature, and a further 528 pairs that are putative with high throughput protein-protein interaction evidence).
+In 2020, we made an updated database of human ligand-receptor pairs and named it **connectomeDB2020** [\reference to the paper].
+By default, ExtractEdges.py of NATMI extracts edges from input expression data based on connectomeDB2020.

 Alternatively, since ExtractEdges.py can also work with user-supplied ligand-receptor interaction database (argument '--signalType'), we briefly describe requirements and the format of these interactions.
 Similarly to the pre-compiled in the repository connectomeDB2020 datasets, an interaction data file 'pairsM.xlsx' must be stored in a folder at the same location as ExtractEdges.py (the script will search for the file named 'pairsM.xlsx' based on the folder name).
 More, the data file should be in a binary matrix form with row names denoting ligands and column names receptors (all represented by the appropriate human gene symbol).
 For an interacting ligand-receptor pair, the corresponding matrix element is 1, otherwise, it is 0.
 Following table provides a toy example of the correct interaction matrix.

+'pairsM.xlsx' --> can this be csv, tsv etc?
+If so we need a beter wording connectomeDB2020 --> I change that lower caps to be consisten and removed connectomeDB2015 as te name doesnt exists (google search will not lead any exact hits); also the name is real close to ConnectomeDB (we knew that...)

 ||Receptor1|Receptor2|Receptor3|...|
 |-:|:-:|:-:|:-:|:-|